Noaaan/MythicMetals/PATCHNOTES.md

+# 0.18.x
+### Aquarium Rework
+- Aquarium Sentry - A block which uses Conduit Power to zap nearby mobs.
+Must be placed in range of an active Conduit.

+# 0.17.3
+- Removed a bad debug message when using a Mythril Drill

 # 0.17.2
 - Added a Platinum Watch.
 A sturdier clock that even works in The Nether (1.19.3 only)
 - Improved Carmot Staff and Mythril Drill tooltips